History Files

 The Ungenois centre around Tartu is occupied for a short time after it is conquered by Prince Yaroslav I the Wise of Kyiv in 1030.
 Tribute is possibly paid until 1061, when a Kievan chronicle notes that Yuryev is burned down by another tribe of Ugaunians (Chudes in the Slavic language).

-That act could be the culmination of increasing resistance against the Kievans.
-In 1060 they launch a military campaign against a tribe which the Old East Slavic chronicles call the Sosols, believed to be the Sakala people to the west of the Ungenois.
-They too are forced to pay tribute.
 In 1061 they rise up against the Kievans to destroy the Kievan fortress of Yuryev (either contradicting the claim that this is done by the Ungenois or, possibly, in alliance with them even though the two are usually inimical to one another).
 The Sosols at least then go on to threaten Pskov on the eastern edge of Seto territory.

 Sviatopolk I 'the Accursed'

-Yaroslav of Novgorod was the lone survivor of the attempted massacre of he and his many brothers by another of them - Sviatopolk (shown here) - who was killed by Yaroslav himself after just four years in command
+Yaroslav of Novgorod was the lone survivor of the attempted massacre of himself and his many brothers by another of them - Sviatopolk (shown here) - who was killed by Yaroslav himself after just four years in command

 1154